 If you must withdraw your child from school, please visit the school office at least 24 hours ahead of time to fill out a withdrawal form.
 All school materials, such as library books or textbooks, must be returned before withdrawal is complete.

 Fees

-The fees below are for high school students only.
-Fees may be waived by the building principal for students with demonstrable, verified financial hardships, pending a suitable work arrangement.
+Approved by the Governing Board, these fees may be waived by the building principal for students with demonstrable, verified financial hardships, pending a suitable work arrangement.